-To meet the requirements for induction into NHS, the student must first and foremost have a 90 average for all work done at Awty in high school excluding PE classes.
+To meet the requirements for induction into the National Honor Society (NHS), a student must have an average grade of 90 or above for all core classes at Awty in Upper School.
 The student must also display the four tenets of NHS, which are:

-At the end of the second term of each year, students who qualify for induction based on grades will receive a letter of application for induction into NHS.
+At the end of the second term of each year, students who qualify for induction based on grades will receive a letter of application, via email, for induction into NHS.
 Following receipt of the application, a faculty committee will convene to review the applications and make the final decision on the students to be inducted.
-The students who pass the faculty review will receive an acceptance letter and invitation to the honors ceremony that is always held the Wednesday prior to the Saturday of graduation.
-Seniors are also honored at the ceremony by the presentation of their honor cords which they wear at graduation.
+The students who pass the faculty review will receive an acceptance letter via email.

-The sponsor of this Society is Angela Glidewell, who can be contact for any questions or further information.
+The faculty sponsor of the NHS is Angela Glidewell, who can be contacted for any questions or further information.

-You must maintain a cumulative average of 90+.
+You must maintain a cumulative average of 90+ for core classes.

-- There will be at least 6 more service projects not to mention there are multiple things that can be done around the campus.
-The projects will include both the Awty community as well as the city of Houston itself.
+- There will be at least six more service projects, in addition to volunteer opportunities available on campus — including recycling, gardening, composting, assisting in Lower school and at track meets, etc. The projects will include both the Awty community as well as the city of Houston itself.
 Officers will be required to help initiate service projects.

-Seniors must participate in at least one Awty-sponsored service project, but are allowed to use extra CAS hours to fulfill the 10 pt requirement.
-If seniors do not meet the 10 pt requirement, they will not receive their honor cords.
+Seniors must participate in at least one Awty-sponsored service project, but are allowed to use extra CAS hours to fulfill the three-point requirement.
+Seniors must meet the three-point requirement in order to receive their honor cords.

 Students will receive notification regarding academic status and accumulation of service points at mid-year.
 The second notification will occur just after spring break.
 The faculty committee will dismiss from NHS membership any student who does not meet membership requirements fully by the end of the school day on May 10.
 The above requirements and standards are in compliance with the official NHS guidelines.